Research Assistant II

 EDC is one of the world’s leading nonprofit research and development firms.
 EDC designs, implements, and evaluates programs to improve education, health, and economic opportunity worldwide.
 Collaborating with both public and private partners, we strive for a world where all people are empowered to live healthy, productive lives.

-EDC has a commitment to promoting equity and access to high quality education and health services that contribute to thriving communities where people from diverse backgrounds learn, live, and work together.
-EDC expresses its commitment to increasing equity through its strategies, services and products, which contribute to building capacity and transforming lives.
+EDC’s approach to equity, diversity, and inclusion is grounded in EDC’s commitment to respect the dignity of each individual.
+EDC promotes equity and access to high quality education and health services that contribute to thriving communities where people from diverse backgrounds learn, live, and work together, building capacity and transforming lives.

 The person in this position is expected to communicate clearly and courteously; to develop and maintain positive relationships with clients, consultants, collaborators, co-workers, field sites, and funders; and to work respectfully with EDC colleagues.
 The job requires adherence to EDC policies & procedures.

-Under management guidance, the Research Assistant (II) provides support to qualitative &/or quantitative investigation efforts, including:
+Under management guidance, the Research Assistant provides support to quantitative and qualitative investigation efforts, including:

 This position requires educational achievement; excellent writing skills; demonstrable initiative, creativity, and flexibility; ability to work independently and effectively in groups; and strong interpersonal & organizational skills.
 Specific requirements:

-- Master’s degree or equivalent combination of training & education in a related field such as, social science or public health, early childhood services, education, or organizational development, preferred
+• Master’s degree or equivalent combination of training & education in a related field preferred